 - Duplicate category and product URLs

-To protect your crawl budget, use robots.txt strategically to block unnecessary pages, apply canonical tags to consolidate similar URLs, and limit indexation of filter combinations that don’t drive organic traffic.
+To protect your crawl budget, use robots.txt strategically to block unnecessary pages, apply canonical tags to consolidate similar URLs, and use noindex where appropriate to keep low-value pages out of search results.
+Limit indexation of filter combinations that don’t drive organic traffic.

 The goal is simple: make sure search engines spend their time crawling the pages that matter most to your business.